Encomienda: History

 The meaning of encomienda and encomendero stems from the Spanish verb encomendar, "to entrust".
 The encomienda was based on the reconquista institution in which adelantados were given the right to extract tribute from Muslims or other peasants in areas that they had conquered and resettled.

-The encomienda system traveled to America with the implantation of Castilian law in Spanish territories.
+The encomienda system traveled to America with the implementation of Castilian law in Spanish territories.
 The system was created in the Middle Ages and was pivotal to allow for the repopulation and protection of frontier land during the reconquista.
 This system originated in the Catholic south of Spain to extract labour and tribute from Muslims (Moors) before they were exiled in 1492 after the Moorish defeat in the Granada War.
 It was a method of rewarding soldiers and moneymen who defeated the Moors.
 The encomienda established a system similar to a feudal relationship, in which military protection was traded for certain tributes or specific work.
 It was especially prevalent among military orders that were entrusted with the protection of frontier areas.
 The king usually intervened directly or indirectly in the bond, by guaranteeing the fairness of the agreement and intervening militarily in case of abuse.

 The encomienda system in Spanish America differed from the Peninsular institution.
 The encomenderos did not own the land on which the natives lived.
 The system did not entail any direct land tenure by the encomendero; native lands were to remain in the possession of their communities.
 This right was formally protected by the crown of Castile because the rights of administration in the New World belonged to this crown and not to the Catholic monarchs as a whole.